-Use one canonical workflow for micro linear actuator 12v and the alias 12 volt micro linear actuator.
+Use one canonical workflow for micro linear actuator 12v and the alias 12 volt micro linear actuator plus 12v actuator small plus 12v dc mini linear actuator.
 Start with stroke, load, speed, duty, side-load, and ingress inputs to get an immediate micro-fit result, then use the report layer to validate method, evidence, risks, and next-step action.

 Primary intent